acamoes/NXT-Control/README.md

 * Set ENV (NXJ_HOME, etc.)
 * Import project into Eclipse
 * Set NXJ_HOME in "Java > Build Path > Classpath Variable" (should be the same value as NXJ_HOME)
-* Send rec.java to NXT
+* Send rec.java to NXT from Eclipse
 * Execute send.java from Eclipse